Azure/custom-script-extension-linux/README.md

 ### 1.5 managedIdentity

-CustomScript (version 1.10.4 onwards) supports using [managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) based RBAC.
-It allows CustomScript to download access controlled files from URLs without the user having to pass secrets like SAS tokens or storage account keys as a part of CustomScript settings.
+CustomScript (version 1.10.4 onwards) supports [managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) based RBAC for downloading file(s) from URLs provided in the "fileUris" setting.
+It allows CustomScript to  access Azure Storage private blobs/containers without the user having to pass secrets like SAS tokens or storage account keys.

-To use this feauture, the user must add a [system-assigned](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#adding-a-system-assigned-identity) or [user-assigned](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#adding-a-user-assigned-identity) idenity to the VM or VMSS where CustomScript is expected to run, then [grant the managed identity access to the storage account container or blob](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/tutorial-vm-windows-access-storage#grant-access).
+To use this feauture, the user must add a [system-assigned](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#adding-a-system-assigned-identity) or [user-assigned](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#adding-a-user-assigned-identity) idenity to the VM or VMSS where CustomScript is expected to run, and [grant the managed identity access to the Azure Storage container or blob](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/tutorial-vm-windows-access-storage#grant-access).

 To use the system-assigned idenity on the target VM/VMSS, set "managedIdenity" field to an empty json object.